-Making sure your rabbit is at an optimal body weight is really important when maintaining good health.
-The following Body Condition Score chart is based on a 1-5 point scale (1 = very thin and 5 = obese).
-This chart is a useful technique to assess the condition of your rabbit but it is only a guide and if your rabbit does not fall into the ‘ideal’ range then consult your vet for further advice.
+Making sure your cat is at an optimal body weight is really important when maintaining good health.
+The following Body Condition Score chart is based on a 1-5 point scale (1 = emaciated and 5 = obese).
+This chart is a useful technique to assess the condition of your cat but it is only a guide and if your cat does not fall into the ‘ideal’ range then consult your vet for further advice.

 If your cat remains indoors provide access to fresh grass.
 Cat lawn can be purchased from some pet stores.
 Cats love to chew on grass, this is a natural behaviour; the exact reason for this is not known but theories suggest it helps the cat expel hairballs and other indigestible matter.

 If you have an indoor cat, reduce the amount of food you feed to keep them in lean active condition as indoor cats have a tendency to put on weight.

 If your cat is overweight do not free feed, but feed several portion controlled meals per day.